foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Build application:

-    $ arc-elf32-gcc hello_world.c -mARC700
+    $ arc-elf32-gcc hello_world.c -marc700

 Run it on CGEN-based simulator:

     $ arc-elf32-run a.out
     hello world

-Or debug it in GDB using simulator (GDB output omitted):
+Or debug it in the GDB using simulator (GDB output omitted):

     $ arc-elf32-gdb --quiet a.out
     (gdb) target sim